-Linode and AMD: two pioneers in cloud computing work in tandem to deliver the best server-based CPUs in the cloud from an alternative provider.
-Offering the same or better quality of service as AWS and Google Cloud starts with using the same hardware.
-By partnering with AMD, Linode achieves hardware parity while providing the same core services and global availability as cloud service hyperscalers, but with significantly better price-performance.
+Akamai and AMD: Two pioneers in cloud computing working to deliver the best server-based CPUs in the cloud.
+By partnering with AMD, we achieve hardware parity while providing the same core services and global availability as other cloud providers but with significantly better price-performance.

-Data centers and the machines that power them affect every interaction with a web application or piece of data that is transmitted from one machine to another.
 When innovation for server CPUs stagnated, AMD shaped innovation specifically for cloud-based solutions.
-AMD now dominates the market with better security and performance to provide the critical performance standards Linode’s customers look for.
-Our selection of AMD 7000 series CPUs allow us to uphold superior price-performance and help more developers and organizations discover the power of the cloud.
+AMD now dominates the market with better security and performance to provide the critical performance standards you seek.
+Our selection of AMD 7000 series CPUs allows us to uphold superior price-performance and help more developers and organizations discover the power of the cloud.

 CPU Performance Benchmarking